vunamkhanh/percolation/readme.md

 # Percolation

-A few methods to generate complex networks for percolation study

-The included networks are:
+This program generates two complex networks whose topology, size and characteristics are chosen by user input.
+The two networks are then interconnected with directed and undirected dependency link.

+During the simulation step, various levels of damages are done to the network and we aim to find the final size of the stable Giant Connected Component, per percolation theory.

+Networks considered and their generation algorithms:
-1. Random Networks: generated using the ER method
+1. Random Networks: generated using the Erdos Renyi method
-2. Scale-free Networks: generated using the BA method
+2. Scale-free Networks: generated using the Barabasi Albert method
-3. Small-world Networks: generated using the WS method
+3. Small-world Networks: generated using the Watts Strogatz method

 Using these three base models, further hybrids and/or combination complex topologies for networks are possible.